jerryzhou196/databricks-grafana/README.md

 ![image](https://github.com/user-attachments/assets/534d4b60-4ece-46e4-a423-361b60a79463)

-- real-time plug and play functionality with one-click `init script` deployment.
+- real-time plug and play functionality with one-click deployment using init-scripts.

 - persist Databricks Spark metrics to properly provision `instance-types` across AWS, GCP and Azure.
 This can save enterprise Databricks customers thousands in monthly compute cost.